TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

         @Slot()
         def manual_update(self):
             # This function uses the formatted message passed in, but also uses
-            # information from the record to format the message in an appropriate
+            # information kutoka the record to format the message in an appropriate
             # color according to its severity (level).
             level = random.choice(LEVELS)
             extra = {'qThreadName': ctname() }